-Software developer soft skills are terms you’re not likely to think go together.
-However, effective software development is a group effort.
-In the current climate, there’s real power in development teams that place soft skills on the same level as technical skills.
+So much of software development involves hard science and math.
+However, effective software development is a group effort that takes some emotional intelligence.
+In the current climate, there’s real power in development teams that place communication, negotiation and leadership on the same level as technical skills.
 Plenty of developers can write clean code in several coding languages.
-But how many can motivate their peers, or reassure clients in distant time zones?
+But how many can motivate their peers, or reassure clients abroad?
 Intercultural communication, for example, is as vital to developers as coding in our view.
-Modern developers have to take on the role of technical consultants who deliver features, but also persuasively explain why it’s the best choice.
+Modern developers have to take on the role of technical consultants who deliver features, but also explain why it’s the best choice in a compelling way.

 Espeo is not the only one that values soft skills as much as hard skills.
 Social networking site Linkedin listed the most in-demand soft skills for a changing global economy.
+Collaboration and time management are among the most important skills according to the survey.
 We believe that these hold equal weight in our software delivery.
 No matter how much technical skill a development team has, delivering the best version of a product requires a strong workplace culture.
 In this post, I’ll share a few of our company’s values and unpack why we believe these five soft skills are so important.
 I’ll look at the skills we value the most and explain why well-rounded developers deliver better results.

 Effective client-focused communication

 Tech expertise is only part of the equation when it comes to software delivery.
-Effective client communication is one of the software developer soft skills that we value in our process and pride ourselves on.
+Effective client communication is one of the software developer soft skills that we value in our process.
 We’ve found that clients don’t just want a team to follow directions to the letter and stop there.
 Clients want ideas.
 They want experts that think critically to suggest the best solution to a given challenge.
 Of course, programming knowledge is a must, but so is straight talk.
 If there’s a better way to solve a challenge, one of our developers will tell you.